Reilly Creek: Course

 Reilly Creek begins a short distance northwest of Bear Creek Junction in Dennison Township.
 It flows southwest for several tenths of a mile before turning west-southwest for nearly two miles (three kilometers).
 The creek then turns southwest for a few tenths of a mile and receives the tributary Mill Creek from the left.
 After receiving this tributary, Reilly Creek turns northwest and after several tenths of a mile reaches its confluence with Creasy Creek.

 Hydrology

 Reilly Creek is slightly acidic, with a pH of 6.4.
 The concentration of alkalinity in the creek is 22 milligrams per liter and the concentration of water hardness is 28 milligrams per liter.
-The specific conductance of the creek's waters is 97 micromohs.
+The specific conductance of the creek's waters is 97 micromhos.

 The DRASTIC score for the upper reaches of the Nescopeck Creek watershed, where Reilly Creek is located, ranges between 69 and 90.
 This indicates a relatively low probability of water pollution.